sihra/CS-151-/README_HW5.md

 <b>Requirements for this Project</b>
  1. Be able to:
     1. Create a new project
-       - Will contatin multiple tasks for each project
+       - Will contain multiple tasks for each project
     2. Create a new task
        - Automatically put in the TO DO
     3. Edit task